Thrombotic Thrombocytopenic Purpura (TTP)

 • In patients with unexplained thrombocytopenia and microangiopathic hemolytic anemia, suspect TTP and begin plasma exchange urgently.

-von Willebrand factor humanized single-variable-domain immunoglobulin (nanobody), inhibits the interaction between unusually large von Willebrand factor multimers and platelets.
+Caplacizumab, an anti–von Willebrand factor humanized single-variable-domain immunoglobulin (nanobody), inhibits the interaction between unusually large von Willebrand factor multimers and platelets.
 Caplacizumab appears to hasten resolution of thrombocytopenia, but it may increase bleeding tendency.
-While it may reduce the need for plasma exchange, it alone rarely produces disease remission; its role in the treatment of TTP is the subject of much debate but remains unclear.
-The International Society on Thrombosis and Haemostasis (ISTH) conditionally recommends using caplacizumab (3).
-However, recent analyses present much disagreement with the use of caplicizumab based on the markedly elevated cost of this therapy and potential to enhance bleeding risk (4).
+While it may reduce the need for plasma exchange, as monotherapy it rarely induces durable remission.
+Its precise role in the management of TTP remains debated and not fully defined.
+Guidance from the International Society on Thrombosis and Haemostasis (ISTH) supports the use of caplacizumab as part of the treatment strategy (3).
+However, analyses have raised concerns regarding the routine use of caplacizumab, citing its substantial cost and the potential for increased bleeding risk (4).

 Most patients experience only a single episode of TTP.
-However, relapses occur in about 40% of patients who have a severe deficiency of ADAMTS13 activity caused by an autoantibody inhibitor of ADAMTS13
+However, relapses occur in approximately 40% of patients who have a severe deficiency of ADAMTS13 activity caused by an autoantibody inhibitor of ADAMTS13.
+In patients with recurrence when plasma exchange is stopped or in patients with relapses, more intensive immunosuppression with rituximab may be effective.
+Patients must be evaluated quickly if symptoms suggestive of a relapse develop.

 Treatment references